personalrobotics/openrave_catkin/README.md

 This package does not support switching between OpenRAVE versions because this use-case is not elegantly supported by Catkin.
 We would appreciate any thoughts on the matter in the form of an issue.
-However, note that installation paths used for OpenRAVE artifacts are namespaced by version.  number.
+However, note that installation paths used for OpenRAVE artifacts are namespaced by version number.